 - Age: When was the document last reviewed or improved?
 By today’s standards, does it seem old or dated?
 Does it feature the latest logo and/or corporate branding scheme?

 - Layout: Does the information seem cramped or cluttered?
 Does it flow logically and seamlessly from one section to the next?
 Is everything easy to find and understand?

 - Content: Does the document contain all the information customers would reasonably expect?
 Can anything be taken out or added to improve their reading experience?

 - Color: Are you selectively using color to emphasize or draw attention to vital information, such as transaction dates, account balance, payment due date, and amount?
 Are you using color ink (vs. black) to enliven on-page graphics or imagery?
 Doing so can bring them to life and increase reader engagement.

 - Voice: (if using on-page messaging): Though an economical and effective method of educating, cross-selling and upselling, not all companies use on-page messaging (aka text or copy).
 However, if you do, make sure the voice is clear, friendly, accurate and informative.

 The value of document management is quite real and not just marketing hype.
-Compliant production, digital color and customer understanding can all increase the value of your documents.
+Compliant production, digital color, and customer understanding can all increase the value of your documents.
 Transform customer-facing financial statements, documents, and marketing mail beyond merely fulfilling their original intended purpose.
 Below are four document layout design tips that actually make your billing and invoicing documents better.

-Tips for Best Document Design Practices
+Document Design Best Practices

 - Utilize white space: Include all important information, but don’t overwhelm customers with too much text.
 White space helps customers better retain information.